 - Answer personal data questions

 - Complete HIV/AIDS training

 Surgical technologists in Washington must renew their registration every year to remain current.
 There are no continued education requirements for renewal.

 Certification is also not required, but many Washington healthcare providers prefer to hire certified surgical technologists (CSTs).
-To obtain certification you will need to take the exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-Prior to taking the exam you will need to complete an accredited surgical technology program.
+To obtain the certification you will need to take the exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Before taking the exam, you will need to complete an accredited surgical technology program.
 Members of the Association of Surgical Technologists (AST) pay a $190 fee to take the NBSTSA exam, while the exam fee for non-members is $290.

 Surgical Technology Programs in Washington

 Washington has 17 schools that offer either certificate or degree programs in surgical technology that are accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 Graduating from one of these programs will enable you to take the NBSTSA exam.

 - Bellingham Technical College.
 The Associate in Applied Science (AAS) degree program at Bellingham Tech takes in new students once a year in the fall semester.
 This program consists of 108 credit hours.
 Forty-eight of these hours consist of pre-requisite general education courses, and the remaining credit hours are program courses and clinical hours that are taken over three semesters.
 To be admitted to this program students must complete a Test of Essential Academic Skills exam with passing scores in reading, mathematics, science and English.
 They must also pass a placement test in Reading and Math.
 Other admission requirements include:

 - Completing a program application